An Information-Theoretic Framework for Out-of-Distribution Generalization with Applications to Stochastic Gradient Langevin Dynamics: Main Results

 where $\psi^*$ denotes the Legendre dual of $\psi$ and $(\psi^*)^{-1}$ denotes the generalized inverse of $\psi^*$. \end{theorem} \begin{remark} Technically we can replace $\Bar{\ell}$ with $-\Bar{\ell}$ and prove an upper bound of $-\GeneralizationErrorAlgorithmic$ by a similar argument.
 This result together with Theorem~\ref{theorem::the general theorem} can be regarded as an extension of the previous result~\cite[Theorem 2]{bu2020tightening}.
 Specifically, the extensions are two-fold.
 First, \cite{bu2020tightening} only considered the KL-divergence while our result interpolates freely between IPM and $f$-divergence.
-Second, \cite{bu2020tightening} only considered the in-distribution generalization while our result applies to the OOD generalization, including the case where the training distribution is not absolutely continuous \wrt the testing distribution. \end{remark} In general, compared with checking $\Bar{\ell}\in\Bar{\Gamma}$, it is more convenient to check that $\ell\in\Gamma$ for some $\Gamma\subseteq\mathcal{M}(\mathcal{W}\times\mathcal{Z})$.
-If so, we can choose\footnote{Note that $\Gamma-\Gamma\neq 0$, it is the set consists of $g - g'$ \st both $g$ and $g'$ belong to $\Gamma$.} $\Bar{\Gamma} = \Gamma - \Gamma$.
-If we further assume that $\Gamma$ is symmetric, \ie, $\Gamma=-\Gamma$, then we have $\Bar{\Gamma} = 2\Gamma$ and thus
+Second, \cite{bu2020tightening} only considered the in-distribution generalization while our result applies to the OOD generalization, including the case where the training distribution is not absolutely continuous \wrt the testing distribution. \end{remark}